LewisHaZ/CI_PP3_TTT/README.md

 ## Acknowledgements
 Many thanks to all those around me for the support, including:
--A fellow software developer named Cameron.
+- A fellow software developer named Cameron.
--Family, friends and my wonderful fiancee.
+- Family, friends and my wonderful fiancee.
--Mo Shami my tutor for the guidance.
+- Mo Shami my tutor for the guidance.